Skip to content

 How DUKPT Works

-The process of deriving keys is two-fold; each device goes through initial configuration and then the repeated act of creating keys.
+The process of deriving keys is twofold; each device goes through initial configuration and then repeats the act of creating keys.
 The following process uses PIN encryption as an example, although DUKPT has many other uses.

 Key Serial Numbers play an integral role in the DUKPT process by enabling the HSM to identify which initial key was used to encrypt the data.

-As specified by ANS X9.24-1, DUKPT uses a 10-byte KSN, most often represented as a sequence of 20 hexadecimal characters in which each byte of the KSN is represented by a pair of hexadecimal characters.
+As specified by ANS X9.24-1, DUKPT uses a 10-byte KSN, most often represented as a sequence of 20 hexadecimal characters in which a pair of hexadecimal characters represent each byte of the KSN.

 The general format of the KSN is as follows: